PirateQueen890/startup/notes.md

 -**clones** allow you to edit your repository remotely -**forks** are for experimenting with other people's code and creating varients of it -**pull**, **add**, **commit**, **push**
+-use branches: keeps code safe and allows you to retrace steps